foxyusername/Nemo/README.md

 ## Introduction
 Nemo Messaging App is a Node.js, React, MySQL, and ChatEngine based messaging application.
 It allows users to communicate with each other in real-time.
 This README file provides instructions on how to set up and use the application on your local machine.

+!Assuming that you already setup your MYSQL database have acces to Private_key and Project_id from ChatEngine api.!

 ## Installation

 1. Clone the repository to your local machine: